YuXuan-Glasgow/SNN6mA/README.md

 (IV) ModelTraining.py

-It is a python file which does the training process.
+It is a python file which does the training process, parameter margin m mentioned in paper can be changed at line 28.
+A model is saved when its evaluated AUC is larger than previous models.

 (V) Contact